-Sancton Wood is a small, family-oriented school, which has seen many hundreds of happy and successful children pass through its doors.
+Sancton Wood is a small, independent family-oriented school, which has seen many hundreds of happy and successful children pass through its doors.
 The School was founded in 1976 as a primary school, by its first headmistress, Mrs Jill Sturdy (left), and was housed at 9 Station Road, Cambridge.

 Having a large family, including nine adopted children, Mrs Sturdy was fully aware of the emotional, spiritual and educational needs of children.
 She decided to open her own school because of her passionate desire to provide an educational establishment of excellence.